ezequielc97/Mapping-USMembersofCongress-Ideology-in-21stCentury/README.md

 ##### Introduction

-The purpose of this work in progress is to create a geo-spatial visualization of the ideological representation in the United States Congress.
+The purpose of this work in progress is to create a geo-spatial visualization of the ideological scores of US Congress members.

 DW-NOMINATE Scores are a measure of ideology developed by Keith T. Poole and Howard Rosenthal at Carnegie-Mellon University between in the late